keboola/component-email-content/component_config/component_short_description.md

-Download email content (body) and metadata using IMAP protocol.
+Download email content (body), metadata and/or attachments using IMAP protocol.